jaredg8/100-days-of-code/jlg_log.md

 ### Day 3: January 1, 2018 Monday
 ##### (Tokyo - Morning did CSS Grid activities; }

-**Today's Progress**: Did CSS Garden
+**Today's Progress**: Did CSS Garden and worked on homepage.

 **Thoughts**: I'm actually thinking that I might want to use CSS grid for whole layout besides for banner and footer section of my homepage.
 I might try a 6x6 grid and leave columns and rows 1 & 6 as margins and then have 4 columns and rows for content.
 I might give it a try on Sage Digital's homepage to see how it works.
+Also realizing I should use percentages and em more frequently to improve responsiveness.

 **Link(s) to work**
 http://cssgridgarden.com/